Introduction

 10. Bougainvillea

-Bougainvillea is admired for its paper-like bracts in vibrant colors such as purple, pink, orange, red, and white.
-It’s a low-maintenance plant that’s relatively easy to care for.
+Bougainvillea amazes everyone with its paper-like bracts in dazzling colors like purple, pink, orange, red, and white.
+This plant is easy to care for and does not demand much attention.

 11. Christmas Cactus

-Care Requirements: This plant thrives in bright, indirect light and requires well-draining soil.
-Water sparingly, about once or twice a week.
+Care Requirements: Christmas Cactus shines in bright, soft light.
+Use soil that drains well and water lightly, about once or twice a week.

 12. Ixora